schitresh/system-design/design_patterns/3_behavioral/9_strategy.md

   - A user can enter an address and see the fastest route to the destination on the map
   - In the first version, we could only build the driving routes over roads
   - Later, we also added walking routes and public transport routes
-- We also have plans to add routes for cyclists, and routes through all of a city's tourist attractions
+- We also have plans to add routes for cyclists
+  - And routes through all of a city's tourist attractions
-- But this resulted in techinal difficulties
+- But there are many technical difficulties
-  - Each time a new routing algorithm was added, the main class of the navigator doubled in size
+  - Each time a new routing algorithm is added, the main class of the navigator doubles in size
-  - Any change, even a simple bug fix, to a algorithm affected the whole class
+  - Any change to one of the algorithm affects the whole class
+    - Even a simple bug fix or a slight adjustment to street score

 ## Solution
 - Take a class that does something specific in a lot of different ways